The Space Between Self-Esteem and Self Compassion: Kristin Neff at TEDx Centennial Park Women

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
 Credit hours may be applied to your license renewal through the California Board of Behavioral Sciences.
 24.0 contact hours.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing to sponsor continuing education.
 Provider Number CEP16351.
 28.5 contact hours.

 Cancellation and Transfer Policy

-Participants who withdraw prior to the 1st class will receive a full refund minus $30 for the course materials and registration fee.
-We are happy to transfer you to a different class if you have a change in schedule, but the cancellation fee ($30) for your original registration will still apply.
+Participants who withdraw prior to the 2nd class will receive a full refund minus $50 for the course materials and registration fee.
+We are happy to transfer you to a different class if you have a change in schedule, but the cancellation fee ($50) for your original registration will still apply.
 There will be no refund after the 2nd class.

 .(Note: CFM requires a minimum of 10 registrants per MBSR class to hold class.
 Classes with fewer than 10 will be cancelled with options for rescheduling into open classes.)